 The Municipality after numerous attempts failed to appoint a contractor for the construction of the additional municipal offices under phase II through a competitive bidding process.
 In some instances, non-responsive tenders were received and, in some instances, tender amounts exceed available funds/budgets to make an appointment.
 This resulted in underspending of the RSEP grant in the 2021/2022 financial and the eventual return / paying back of a substantial portion of the grant funding.
-The Municipality under the abovementioned circumstances and after consultation with the oversee the construction in-house.
+The Municipality under the abovementioned circumstances and after consultation with the Provincial RSEP Office reviewed its implementing methodology to make Phase II a reality, resolved to take full control of the execution of the project and to manage and oversee the construction in-house.
 To this effect the procurement of all materials was placed on tender with the subsequent appointment of a supplier that was confirmed during November 2022.

 This new development will see construction commence in January 2023 with completion of phase II planned towards 30 April 2023.
-The Municipality is further committed to make an additional R 250, 000 available as cofunding under Phase II with its adjustment budget in February 2023 which will bring the total co-funding of the Municipality to R 1, 250, 000
+The Municipality is further committed to make an additional R 250, 000 available as co-funding under Phase II with its adjustment budget in February 2023 which will bring the total co-funding of the Municipality to R 1, 250, 000